Embargo Policy and Guidelines Table of Contents

 - National Association for Science Writers (NASW) membership card.

 - International Science Writers Association (ISWA) membership card.

-- Letter on official letterhead from an editor of a recognized publication or a producer of a recognized broadcast program certifying that reporter/freelancer is covering news for the respective organization.
+- Assignment letter on official letterhead from an editor of a recognized publication or a producer of a recognized broadcast program certifying that reporter/freelancer is covering news for the respective organization.

 - Official media-outlet-issued credentials/ID.

 - Business cards will not be accepted as credentials.

 - Staff/companies that produce Continuing Medical Education (CME) materials.

 - Writers/editors or contributors for patient publications created and distributed by industry, such as pharmaceutical companies or device manufacturers.